anjalee-kulasinghe/portfolio-project3-Hangman/README.md

 5. Motivation for Improvement:
   - Achievements and Rewards: Introduce achievements or rewards for reaching milestones, encouraging players to strive for continuous improvement.
 6. Accessibility:
-  - User-Friendly Controls: Design intuitive controls and interfaces to make the game accessible to users of all ages and skill levels.
+  - User-Friendly Controls: Implement natural commands, to ensure the game is easily accessible for players of various ages and skill levels.

 ### Game Flow Chart:
 To understand the steps required in order to program the game, I created the below flowchart using lucid charts.